Six children die with Strep A bacterial infection

 Six children have died with an invasive condition caused by Strep A - including five under 10-year-olds in England - the UK Health Security Agency has said.

-A primary school girl from Wales has also died.
-There has been no confirmation of any deaths in Scotland or Northern Ireland.
+A girl from Wales has also died.
+No deaths have been confirmed in Scotland or Northern Ireland.

-Usually Strep A infections are mild but in a small number of cases patients can become seriously ill with an invasive infection.
+Strep A infections are normally mild but in a small number of cases patients can become seriously ill.

+Parents concerned about their child's symptoms should seek medical advice, the UKHSA has advised.

-Whilst still uncommon, there has been an increase in invasive Group A strep cases this year, particularly in children under 10.
+While still uncommon, there has been an increase in invasive Group A strep cases this year, particularly in children under 10.

+It has been confirmed that a child, from St John's School in Ealing, west London, died after contracting the infection, as well as a child from Ashford in Surrey.

+A four-year-old boy, named as Muhammad Ibrahim Ali, from High Wycombe, Buckinghamshire, died last month.

 Infections caused by Group A strep bacteria are usually mild with symptoms like sore throat or skin infections.

-The bug can also cause scarlet fever which can in the majority of cases be treated with antibiotics.
+The bug can also cause scarlet fever which can, in the majority of cases, be treated with antibiotics.

-In a very small number of cases Group A strep infection can get deeper into the body - for example into the lungs and bloodstream, causing an illness known as invasive group A strep.
+In a very small number of cases, Group A strep infection can get deeper into the body - for example into the lungs and bloodstream - causing an illness known as invasive Group A Strep.
 This can be much harder to treat.

+Dr Colin Brown, deputy director of the UKHSA, advised parents to be on the lookout for symptoms and "see a doctor as quickly as possible so that their child can be treated and we can stop the infection becoming serious".

+He said: "Make sure you talk to a health professional if your child is showing signs of deteriorating after a bout of scarlet fever, a sore throat, or a respiratory infection."

 UKHSA figures suggest there were: